Molecule Man: Fictional character biography

 Owen Reece was a timid child from Brooklyn, New York who obsessively clung to his mother.
 He grew into a weak-willed adult, made bitter and lonely by his mother's death, and full of fear and hatred of what he regarded as an unfriendly world.
 Reece became a lowly laboratory technician working at a nuclear plant owned by the Acme Atomics Corporation.
 He was disgruntled by his job's long hours and low pay.
 One day, Reece accidentally activated an experimental particle generator, which bombarded him with an unknown form of radiation, later revealed to be energy from a dimension containing the Beyonder.
 The radiation had a mutagenic effect on Reece, releasing his potential for psionic powers on a cosmic scale.
 Reece could now control all matter, even down to the molecular level, and all energy.
 The radiation also left markings resembling lightning bolts across Reece's face.
-Reece named himself the "Molecule Man" after his power to control molecules.
+Reece named himself the Molecule Man after his power to control molecules.

-The accident also opened a wormhole between Earth's dimension and the Beyonder's dimension.
-During the following years, the Beyonder observed Earth and its multiverse through the interdimensional pinhole.

-The day after the accident, the president of Acme Atomics fired Reece for his carelessness, not even knowing his name after his twelve years of work there.
-Angered, Molecule Man covered the president and his desk with ice that he formed from molecules in the air.
+The day after the accident, the president of Acme Atomics fires Reece for his carelessness.
+Angered, Molecule Man covered the president and his desk with ice.
 Reece became a criminal and set out to use his powers to take revenge on a world he believed had belittled and persecuted him.
 However, Reece's self-doubt, fear, and self-hatred subconsciously restricted his powers.
 He believed he was unable to affect organic molecules, and that his power resided in a metal wand.
-Uatu the Watcher recognized the threat that the Molecule Man posed and alerted the Fantastic Four.
-The Molecule Man easily defeated the Fantastic Four, forcing them to retreat.
-He created a glass barrier around Manhattan Island, saying the people would be trapped until the Fantastic Four were brought to him.
-Mister Fantastic, realizing Reece had only affected inorganic molecules, had Alicia Masters lure him to her apartment with the Fantastic Four flare.
-The Fantastic Four pretended to be statues by covering themselves with plaster.
-When Reece found himself unable to affect the statues, he dropped his wand in shock, allowing Mister Fantastic to grab it.
-The Watcher transported the Molecule Man to confinement in an other-dimensional world where time passed at an accelerated rate.
+The Fantastic Four pretend to be statues by covering themselves with plaster.
+Molecule Man, due to his self-imposed limitation, is unable to affect the Fantastic Four and drops his wand in shock, allowing Mister Fantastic to grab it.
+Uatu transports Molecule Man to confinement in an other-dimensional world where time passed at an accelerated rate.